sadvaseb/Spam-detection-by-Multinomial-Naive-Bayes-classifier--Logistic-Regression--and-SVM/README.md

 # Spam detection by Multinomial Naive Bayes classifier, Logistic Regression, and SVM
  This project develops some algorithms to identify spam emails from non-spam emails in a dataset.
 I use multiple models (e.i., Naive Bayes classifier, Logistic Regression, and SVM).
 I applied multiple feature engineering technics (e.g., Count Vectorizer, Tfidf Vectorizer, and adding document length, non-word characters, etc) to improve accuracy.
 The highest spam detection accuracy **(AUC=98%)** is achieved by a multi-feature Logistic Regression model.

 This project is part of Applied Data Science with Python Specialization program at the University of Michigan.
 The program available from [here](https://www.coursera.org/learn/python-text-mining) .
+This code is only uploaded for educational purposes and it should not be used for submitting any homework or assignment.

 I start with loading the dataset and dividing it to test and train datasets.